 All smart TVs give access to Netflix and Amazon Instant, with various digital TV catch up services available, too.
 Separate apps are one thing, but increasingly the services formally offered by apps are being integrated into the user interface.

-There is no industry standard.
+And, for better or worse, there's no one industry standard.
 Smart TV platforms tend to change every year or two among the big TV brands.
-2015 sees a new focus on operating systems, with the likes of LG, Samsung, Panasonic and Sony all opting for webOS, Tizen, Firefox and Android, respectively.
+Here in 2016 we've seen a new focus on operating systems, with the likes of LG, Samsung, Panasonic and Sony all opting for webOS, Tizen, Firefox and Android, respectively.

 Is this a brave new world for smart TV, or just the rehashing of old apps and services?

 So, what's the best smart TV platform?
-We've ranked the UK's major connected TV platforms in descending order, putting just as much emphasis on ease of use as app selection, to help you as you buy into a whole new generation of online television.
+We've ranked the the world's major connected TV platforms in descending order, putting just as much emphasis on ease of use as app selection, to help you as you buy into a whole new generation of online television.

 1. Sony: Android TV